mattermost/docs/source/administration/ediscovery.rst

 Mattermost RESTful API
 ----------------------

-The Mattermost API can be used to export a user's posts in CSV compliance format that is part of Mattermost Enterprise.
+The Mattermost API can be used to export a user's posts in CSV compliance format that is part of Mattermost Enterprise E20.
 The following section outlines how to use the API to create and retrieve a report for a specific user via the API.
 Please note that full documentation for the Mattermost API can be found at https://api.mattermost.com.

 To use the API, you must first authenticate `as described here <https://api.mattermost.com/#tag/authentication>`__.
 The account you are authenticating with must have ``manage_system`` permissions.
 If you are using curl you can authenticate using the following command: